MindWaveDAO (NILA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MindWaveDAO Historical Price

-According to the latest data gathered on MindWaveDAO live price page, the current price of MindWaveDAO is 0.084489USD.
-The circulating supply of MindWaveDAO(NILA) is 792.77M NILA , giving it a market capitalization of $66.98M.
+According to the latest data gathered on MindWaveDAO live price page, the current price of MindWaveDAO is 0.08444USD.
+The circulating supply of MindWaveDAO(NILA) is 792.77M NILA , giving it a market capitalization of $66.94M.

 The MindWaveDAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NILA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.